 Applicants will complete the Proposal Narrative by accessing the BSCC Submittable Application Portal and responding to a series of prompts.
 The Proposal Narrative must address the Project Need, Project Description, Project Organizational Capacity and Coordination, and Data Collection and Evaluation Rating Factors.
-Please do not include website links, charts, tables, or graphs when responding.
 Each Rating Factor has a character limit as shown below: